 ALTERNATIVES TO ATTENDING AN ONSITE SCHOOL

-Unlike the hair styling industry for people attending an approved school for specified training is not required in any U.S. state.
-It is unfortunate that anyone can call themselves a groomer by buying some grooming tools.
+Unlike the hair styling industry, people attending an approved school for specified training is not required in any U.S. state.
+Unfortunately, anyone can call themselves a groomer by buying some grooming tools.
 They may need a local business license or other paper regulations to take money for services, but there is no required training in actual hands-on grooming experience.

 Realistically, many potential groomers cannot attend an onsite school.
-In some states there may only be one school for pet grooming, even none.
-The industry faced this reality starting in the Nineties with pioneers creating home study alternatives and continued to improve alternative methods.
-You cannot replace the value of having one-on-one onsite school training with great teachers supervising you, but home study vendors are doing their best and do evaluate your work.
+In some states, there may be only one pet grooming school, even none.
+The industry faced this reality starting in the Nineties with pioneers creating home study alternatives and continuing to improve alternative methods.
+You cannot replace the value of one-on-one onsite school training with great teachers supervising you, but home study vendors are doing their best and evaluate your work.
 Today there are sources for streaming education as part of home study thanks to the Internet.

 If you don’t know if pet grooming is right for you taking a home study could help you to discover your answer.
 The cost is reasonable, far less than grooming school.
-If you simply cannot afford grooming school or obtain financial aid, home study may be your best first step.
-In the future you can continue to acquire more home study aids like books and DVDs, and find a way to attend trade shows, seminars and workshops whenever possible.
+A home study may be your best first step if you simply cannot afford grooming school or obtain financial aid.
+In the future, you can continue to acquire more home study aids like books and DVDs and find a way to attend trade shows, seminars, and workshops whenever possible.
 Never stop learning the art of grooming.
 If you cannot attend an onsite grooming school, even one offering financial assistance, here are some alternatives to consider.

-As an IEAA internationally accredited career distance learning school, and a government registered career training school in Canada, JKL has been successfully offering comprehensive professional groomer training since 1980.
-Joy Waters, author and instructor of the JKL program of studies, has now proudly trained several thousand students from all corners of the world, including Canada, Australia, Asia, United Kingdom and USA, to their graduate levels.
+As an IEAA internationally accredited career distance learning school, and a government-registered career training school in Canada, JKL has been successfully offering comprehensive professional groomer training since 1980.
+Joy Waters, author and instructor of the JKL program of studies, has now proudly trained several thousand students from all corners of the world, including Canada, Australia, Asia, the United Kingdom, and the USA, to their graduate levels.
 Long before videos or the internet came on the scene, Joy was successfully training professional groomers through home study.
 Student alumni, some still earning their living at their trade for more than two decades now, are a testament to the high quality of professional training always offered through JKL.

-Our intensive academic program, together with its substantial, self-provided hands on component has been formulated to train our students in their own home, at their own pace, to their professional diploma qualification.
-As well, supervised practical instruction by a JKL certified grooming instructor, can be arranged at a Canadian or US based training center.
+Our intensive academic program, together with its substantial, self-provided hands-on component, has been formulated to train our students in their own homes, at their own pace, to achieve their professional diploma qualification.
+As well supervised practical instruction by a JKL-certified grooming instructor can be arranged at a Canadian or US-based training center.
 The JKL course offers nearly 1000 pages (500 academic hours) of groomer training instruction, accessible online, on CD-Rom, or in a printed course manual.
-It includes many color diagrams, illustrations and photographs; complete business start up information, business plan, templates, salon designs, floor plans; exclusive JKL Glance & Groom Breed Trim Charts, instructional CDs, plus optional DVDs by industry leader, Jodi Murphy.
+It includes many color diagrams, illustrations, and photographs; complete business start-up information, business plan, templates, salon designs, and floor plans; exclusive JKL Glance & Groom Breed Trim Charts; instructional CDs, plus optional DVDs by industry leader Jodi Murphy.

 Seeking classroom training?
 JKL has some very exciting news!
 The JKL course is now being taught in a US classroom!
 We are delighted to announce our partnership with Groomer Training Center in Palmyra, Pennsylvania.